achen831008/achen831008.github.io/data/blogs/2017_10_31_futures_market.md

 As the delivery period for a futures contract is approached, the futures price converges to the spot price of the underlying asset.
 When the delivery period is reached, the futures price equals, or is very close to, the spot price.

 To see why this is so, we first suppose that the futures price is above the spot price during the delivery period.
 Traders then have a clear arbitrage opportunity:
-1. Sell (i.e., short) a futures contract
+1. Sell a futures contract
 2. Buy the asset
 3. Make delivery.
 These steps are certain to lead to a profit equal to the amount by which the futures price exceeds the spot price.
 As traders exploit this arbitrage opportunity, the futures price will fall.